-- 1 The full-time annual working hours amount to 1,872 hours per year and an average of 36 hours per week. - 2 The annual working hours referred to in the first paragraph shall be reduced by 7.2 hours for every public holiday that does not fall on a Saturday or Sunday. - 3 Public holidays are New Year's Day, Easter Monday, Ascension Thursday, Whit Monday, Christmas Day, 26 December, the day on which the King's Birthday is celebrated and any public holidays added to the list by the employer. - 4 The hours during which an employee is on a standby shift and does not perform work do not count in determining the full working hours as referred to in the first paragraph.
+- The full-time annual working hours amount to 1,872 hours per year and an average of 36 hours per week. - The annual working hours referred to in the first paragraph shall be reduced by 7.2 hours for every public holiday that does not fall on a Saturday or Sunday. - Public holidays are New Year's Day, Easter Monday, Ascension Thursday, Whit Monday, Christmas Day, 26 December, the day on which the King's Birthday is celebrated, once every five years on 5 May in a jubilee year (for the first time in 2020) and any public holidays added to the list by the employer. - The hours during which an employee is on a standby shift and does not perform work do not count in determining the full working hours as referred to in the first paragraph.